FreeCodeCampGuam/fccg-website/CONTRIBUTING.md

 This is just to help you organize your process

-- [ ] Did I cut my work branch off of master (don't cut new branches from existing feature brances)?
+- [ ] Did I cut my work branch off of master (didn't cut new branches from existing feature brances)?
 - [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
   - [ ] Do all of my changes directly relate to this change?